 When I work on a machine, I make whatever repairs and adjustments are within my power so that my buyers know that they should be able to knit and rib (if applicable) with it when they receive it.
-My final test of a machine is to make a pair of socks on it.
-If the machine passes this test, it is ready to go!

 Learning to use a sock machine happily requires a good bit of patience and perseverance.
 Like any other skill, one must work at it to get good at it.
 Having a machine that is guaranteed to work should help a beginner, who will know that it has been thoroughly tested with knitting and ribbing before it arrives.